Accidental overdose of medicine

 Pharmaceutical Benefits Scheme (PBS)

-Statins are medicines used to lower cholesterol.
-They are recommended for people who are at risk of cardiovascular disease.
-Find out more about how st...
+Statins are medicines used to lower cholesterol and are recommended for people at risk of cardiovascular disease.
+Here's how statins work.